Title 7 Natural Resources and Environmental Control

 7.1.8 Qualifying repairs include repairs of primary emission control components performed within 90 days of the test date.

-7.1.9 Waivers issued pursuant to this regulation are valid until the date of current vehicle registration expiration.
+7.1.9 Waivers issued pursuant to this regulation are valid through the current vehicle inspection cycle.

 7.1.10 Waivers shall not be issued to vehicles for tampering related repairs.
-The cost of tampering related repairs shall not be applicable to the minimum expenditure in 7.1.4 of this regulation.
+The cost of tampering related repairs shall not be applicable to the minimum expenditure in subsection 7.1.4.
 The Director shall issue exemptions for tampering related repairs if it can be verified that the part in question or one similar to it is no longer available for sale.

 8.1 Emission repair technician certification.